 “… The mission of the university and its commitment are to the present and future generations, safeguarding the prosperity and welfare of the world with the best in education and scientific research.
 Not just for ‘superficial’ rankings. ”

 Aspiration of ITB to be World Class University (WCU) is good, but it should not make us worry and panic, because this is not the most important thing.
-We should be worry if the ITB is useless and can’t serve the nation-building of Indonesia.
-The initiator of WCU ranking must have a certain plan and the various interests, and therefore, no need to worry about that.
-Business, student intake, political, social, economic, and various other interests, may be a few of the many reasons that underlie such interests.
-It should not make us anxious and vulnerable, trapped and shackled by the ranking’s issue.
+We should be worry if the ITB is useless and can't serve the nation-building of Indonesia.
+The initiator of WCU ranking must have a particular plan and the various interests, and therefore, no need to worry about that.
+Business, student intake, political, social, economic, and different other benefits, maybe a few of the many reasons that underlie such interests.
+It should not make us anxious and vulnerable, trapped, and shackled by the ranking's issue.
 The most important is, ITB must be useful for the development of Indonesia and also participate in solving problems of this nation.
-ITB should make itself mainstay and become a national strength to overcome various challenges, in order to make the nation prosperous, respected and independent.
-ITB should be proud of and preserve the honor of Indonesian people.
-That is why we must be more serious in implementing our duties and obligations.
+ITB should make itself mainstay and become a national strength to overcome various challenges to make the country prosperous, respected, and independent.
+ITB should be proud of and preserve the honor of the Indonesian people.
+That is why we must be more severe in implementing our duties and obligations.
 Thus we can obtain better results and make continuous improvements.
-If later ITB achieve recognition as WCU, it will make us more motivated to give the best service to our beloved country.
-Do not be ambitious to reach a high rank, we will be ashamed if we do not serve the country and do not do anything for the development of Indonesia.
+If later ITB achieves recognition as WCU, it will make us more motivated to give the best service to our beloved country.
+Do not be ambitious to reach high rank, and we will be ashamed if we do not serve the country and do not do anything for the development of Indonesia.

 Prof. Akhmaloka, the new Rector of ITB period of 2010-2014, also voiced the same issue.
 His mission as ITB rector is to bring the ITB to produce something useful to society by utilizing the local uniqueness of Indonesia.